yogesh-sindam/argocd-project/README.md

 # argocd-project
 this repository testing for deploy application on multiple cluster using GitOps tool argoCD
 ##
-GitOps tools like argocd, flux how argocd is used at production levle
+popular tools for GitOps  like argocd, flux. how argocd is used at production levle
 ##########################